Reset MacBook Air to Factory Settings Without Disc Is Possible - Qiling

 How do I restore my Mac to factory settings without a disk?

-There are two options: reset your Mac with the help of Recovery.
-Once you boot into Recovery, then select "Reinstall macOS".
-The other is to use the macOS Erase Assistant in System Preferences.
-We'd suggest the former option, as it's much more reliable.
+There are two options to reset your Mac: boot into Recovery and select "Reinstall macOS", or use the macOS Erase Assistant in System Preferences.
+The first option is more reliable.

 How can I entirely wipe my Mac to factory settings?

-To completely wipe your Mac to factory settings, here's what you're going to do:
+To completely wipe your Mac to factory settings, follow these steps:

 Related Articles